matt-savvy/blog/posts/2024/12-28-Things-to-Learn-and-Tech-to-Try-in-2025.md

 *Write High-Performance, Scalable, and Reliable Apps with TCP and UDP*

 Network Programming has never been my speciality by any means.
-I know my way around handing client/server requests and responses, but I've never done anything at the level of parsing packets or picking protocols.
+I know my way around handling client/server requests and responses, but I've never done anything at the level of parsing packets or picking protocols.

 This book looks like a promising way to do some of that, in Elixir.